 How does the brain work?

 The brain works like a big computer.
 It processes information that it receives from the senses and body, and sends messages back to the body.
-But the brain can do much more than a machine can: humans think and experience emotions with their brain, and it is the root of human intelligence.
+But the brain can do much more than a machine can: We think and experience emotions with our brain, and it is the root of human intelligence.

 - the cerebrum

 - the diencephalon – including the thalamus, hypothalamus and pituitary gland